-The "Poet and the Poem" was started in April 2019 by Poet Laureate, Bruce Rice to kick off National Poetry Month.
+The "Poet and the Poem" was started in April 2019 by former SK Poet Laureate Bruce Rice to kick off National Poetry Month.
 The "Poet and the Poem" is a poet-to-poet dialogue.
 The goal is to provide a space for poets to speak about particular poems that are important to them.
 Included is a profile on the writer and discussion on a particular poem in their recent book that they have selected as important to the book or to them as a poet.
 It will consider the source of the poem, craft, and the poem’s significance to the writer.
 A copy of the poem will be posted with comments, and where possible, an audio recording will be included.

 More information will be posted on this website page and the Poet Laureate Facebook Page.
 This project would not be possible without the cooperation of Regina Public Library’s Digital Media Studio.
 Click below for links to the conversations.